-2. Shake bottle and carefully pour some powder into the palm of your hand (how much you need will vary according to the length and thickness of your hair; as a guide, you might try half to a full tablespoon).
+2. Shake bottle and carefully tap some powder into the palm of your hand (how much you need will vary according to the length and thickness of your hair; as a guide, you might try somewhere from a heaped teaspoon to half a tbsp).

-3. Splash a little water onto the powder and use a finger to stir it into a paste.
+3. Gradually splash just a little water onto the powder, until you can stir it into a paste with your finger.

 5. Rinse thoroughly and follow with your normal conditioner (if desired; you may not feel you need it, for example if your hair is oily, depending on your hair type).

 To follow, I like to stroke pure (natural) aloe vera gel through my hair for a bit of curl definition that doesn’t look too stiff or over-styled, along with a small amount of the Shine Elixir Hair Food & Tea & Rice Bran Curl Butter through the ends to add definition and shine as it dries.